sosullivan7221/docker_flask_homework/README.md

 2. To build the image, use: docker-compose build
 3. To run the image in a container, use: docker-compose run.
 You should be able to preview your app and change the port to swap between your Flask apps.
 4. To remove all instances, use: docker-compose down -v --rmi all --remove-orphans

+## Final Thoughts

+Docker seemed easy to use and interact with.
+The commands are intuitive, and I had no issues completing any of the objectives.